jmalcloud/jmalcloud.github.io/en/guide/installation.md

 - **Type**: `String`
 - **Example Value**: `3df759ce9f6dab43580830785b67a6afa934a18cd70f7b17ae17e81ee685c02e`
 - **Default Value**: `3df759ce9f6dab43580830785b67a6afa934a18cd70f7b17ae17e81ee685c02e`
 - **Recommendation**: Required.
+If it is empty, the system will automatically generate it (located at /jmalcloud/files/.env).
 It is recommended to use a random string of at least 32 bytes, which can be generated using `openssl rand -hex 32`.

 #### `ENCRYPTION_SALT`
 - **Description**: The salt value used in the encryption process to enhance encryption security and prevent rainbow table attacks.
 Each application instance should use a unique salt value.
 - **Type**: `String`
 - **Example Value**: `2b4f6681ea2167b33630e1fd283cade9`
 - **Default Value**: `2b4f6681ea2167b33630e1fd283cade9`
 - **Recommendation**: Required.
+If it is empty, the system will automatically generate it (located at /jmalcloud/files/.env).
 It is recommended to use a random string of at least 16 bytes, which can be generated using `openssl rand -hex 16`.

 :::